Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Another sufficient condition for the existence of transverse invariant measures

 \begin{proof} Let $y,z\in\tL$.
 Note that by definition $\widehat{\sigma}_{y,z}$ induces holonomy maps along the center-stable foliation between open sets of unit tangent fibers at $y$ and $z$.
 By Theorem \ref{absolutecontinuity} these maps have to be absolutely continuous: the Lebesgue class is preserved when we apply $\widehat{\sigma}_{y,z}$.
 This is another way to formulate that the measure classes of $\widehat{\nu}_{y}$ and $\widehat{\nu}_{z}$ are the same. \end{proof}

-\begin{defi} Let $L$ be a leaf of a closed foliated manifold endowed with a negatively curved leafwise metric.
+\begin{defi}[Visibility class] Let $L$ be a leaf of a closed foliated manifold endowed with a negatively curved leafwise metric.
 The common class of measures $\widehat{\nu}_y$, $y\in\tL$ is called the visibility class of $\tL(\infty)$. \end{defi}

-\begin{rem} Recall the involution $\iota:\hM\to\hM$ defined in Remark \ref{remvisibility}.
+\begin{rem} Consider the flip function $\iota:\hM\to\hM$ defined in Remark \ref{remvisibility}.
 This involution preserves the Liouville measure in the leaves of $\hcF$ (see \cite[Lemma 1.34]{P}).
 In particular it preserves the Lebesgue class of unit tangent fibers.
 Hence if we consider the measure $\nu_z$ obtained by pushing $\Leb_{T^1_z\tL}$ by $\pi_z$ we obtain a measure $\nu_z$ which is still in the visibility class. \end{rem}